alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-It’s a criminal offence to export something on the consolidated military list outside the UK without the right licence.
+It’s a criminal offence to export something on the consolidated military list of strategic military and dual use items (known as the 'consolidated list') outside the UK unless you have the right licence.

 $CTA

-[Check the consolidated control lists using the Goods Checker tool](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to see if you need a licence.
+[Check the consolidated list using the Goods Checker tool](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to see if you need a licence.

 $CTA

-The consolidated military list includes:
+The consolidated list includes:

 - radioactive substances (‘radioactive sources’ or ‘radionuclides’) that can be used for military purposes
 - ‘dual use’ radioactive substances - substances that can be used for military or civilian purposes (for example, in research, medicine industry or agriculture)
-- other goods, technology or services that could make it possible to use a radioactive substance for military purposes (eg technology or training manuals)
+- other goods, technology or services that could make it possible to use a radioactive substance for military purposes (eg technology, software or training manuals)

 ‘Dual use’ items can be raw materials, components or finished systems.

 The rules for radioactive substances apply both within the EU and outside the EU.

-$CTA

-Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).

-$CTA

-## Exporting substances that aren’t on the consolidated military list
+## Exporting substances that aren’t on the consolidated list

-You must contact the [Export Control Organisation (ECO)](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-radioactive-substances.html#contact-the-export-control-organisation-eco) if you find out that something you’re exporting will be used for military purposes, even if it doesn’t appear on the consolidated military list.
-For example, components that will be used to make a weapon or weapon of mass destruction.
+You must contact the [Export Control Organisation (ECO)](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-radioactive-substances.html#contact-the-export-control-organisation-eco) if you find out that something you’re exporting will be used for military purposes or to make a weapon of mass destruction (WMD), even if it doesn’t appear on the consolidated military list.
+For example, components that will be used to make a weapon.

 These are called ‘end use’ or ‘catch all’ controls.

 You must apply for an export licence if ECO tells you to.

-[Question for SME: does the military end use control apply to anything that will be used for military purposes - or is it only if the end product will be exported to an embargoed country?]

 ## Apply for an export licence

+Before you apply for an export licence, check the import rules of the country you’re exporting to.
+Talk to your importer or [research legal rules for defence and security goods in overseas markets](https://www.gov.uk/government/collections/defence-and-security-exporting-country-briefings-and-reports).

 $CTA